ComposableFi/composable/docs/docs/user-guides/claim-rewards-guide.md

 # How to claim your crowdloan rewards

+Steps to claim your crowdloan rewards:

+1. Go to www.picasso.xyz connect your wallet and hit ‘claim’
+2. PICA tokens will go to your wallet but they **can’t be moved/transferred until TGE**
+3. On TGE you will not have to do anything, your tokens will be transferable
+4. The other 50% of tokens are subject to a vesting schedule found on docs.composable.finance.
+5. Based on the vesting pallet logic, the unvested tokens will be viewable in users’ wallets on the day of TGE.
+6. From that point, users can periodically visit the website and hit claim with the same wallet connected to claim the remaining crowdloan rewards, which converts unvested tokens into liquid tokens.

+Guide to Claim

 Those who have participated in our crowdloan and want to claim their rewards, first, need a wallet to connect to Picasso.
 Click the link to read our guides on how to create a Polkadot.js or Talisman wallet for Picasso.